-Indicators rgets 2022 2.1: Ratio of financing for integrated multi-sectoral solutions leveraged in terms of scope.
+Indicators Tai rgets Tiluicators 2020 2021 2.1: Ratio of financing for integrated multi-sectoral solutions leveraged in terms of scope.
 Activity 2.1.2.
 Integrate NDS/SDG targets and sectoral strategies into MTFF and budget processes and documents, taking into account gender, social inclusion and climate.
 Ratio of financing for integrated multi-sectoral solutions leveraged in terms of scope in education 0 1:20 (at least 5% by relevant line ministries and Local Self Governance) 2.2: Ratio of financing for integrated multi-sectoral solutions leveraged in terms of scale 0 1:50 (at least 2% by private sector)

-$^{19}\mbox{Additional}$ resources mobilized for other/ additional sector /s or through new sources/means
+$^{\rm 22}\text{Additional}$ resources mobilized for other/ additional sector /s or through new sources/means

-&lt;sup>20Additional resources mobilized for the same multi-sectoral solution.
+&lt;sup>23Additional resources mobilized for the same multi-sectoral solution.

-Activity 2.2.4 Support the Cabinet of Ministers in improving the normative and governance framew PPPs and in developing a scalable model and implementation package for PPPs in the education sec Ratio of financing for integrated multi-sectoral solutions leveraged in terms of scale in education
+Activity 2.2.4 Support the government in improving the normative and governance framework for PPPs and in developing a scalable model and implementation package for PPPs in the education sector.
+Ratio of financing for integrated multi-sectoral solutions leveraged in terms of scale in education

 Note: These indicators are included in the Results Framework.
-Targets for 2021 and 2022 will be determined once the project is initiated
+Targets for 2020 and 2021 will be determined once the project is initiated